Breville Duo Temp Pro Vs Gaggia Classic Pro: Which Entry-Level Espresso Machine Is Better?

 Quick Rundown Of Breville Duo Temp Pro

-Breville Duo Temp Pro Espresso Machine BES810BSS, Brushed Stainless Steel
+Breville the Dup-Temp Pro Espresso Machine, One Size, Brushed Stainless Steel

 • Please refer to user guide or user manual or user guide (provided below in PDF) before first use